Are Tight Hamstrings Causing Your Lower Back Pain?

 Tight Hamstrings And Back Pain

 Your hamstrings are a group of 3 muscles at the back of your thigh (semimembranosus, semitendinosis, and biceps femoris).
-All 3 of these muscles attach to the pelvis and the cross the knee.
+All 3 of these muscles attach to the pelvis and cross the knee.
 Meaning they have the ability to control movements at both the hip and knee.

 The problem with short or tight hamstrings is they begin to pull on the pelvis and limit movement at your hip joint.
 This decreased movement at your hip joint will lead to increased movements occurring in your lower back.
 When your lower back has more pressure placed on it, the joints in the surrounding area become inflamed and swollen, leading to back pain.